-by CraigTowsley over 2 years ago
+by CraigTowsley about 3 years ago

 The ceremony was fine, stuffy and long but fine.
 The party had been alright, except that her father had booked a stuffy classical six piece when they really wanted to get a soul band.